 “Rainmaker,” 2015.
 Photo credit: Stacy Keck

 I’m a journalist.
 I’ve been in media since the earliest stage of my career but began writing about art in 2013, when San Diego CityBeat hired me as a freelancer.
-I’ve written for the San Diego Union-Tribune and San Diego Tourism Authority, and I’m currently writing for Art Patron Magazine.
+I’ve written for the San Diego Union-Tribune, San Diego Tourism Authority, Francis Parker School and Art Patron Magazine.
 I enjoy translating visual concepts to words.
 One of my favorite interviews was with Robert Irwin, just after he opened his monographic exhibition at the Hirshhorn, but before he’d completed his work in Marfa, Texas.
 “Robert Irwin: Artist in the Moment” appeared in the San Diego Union-Tribune and the Los Angeles Times.

 Previous jobs: television producer, instructional designer, project manager, marketer and program evaluator.
 From these I learned how to shape a narrative, measure results, and critique from the audience’s perspective.
 It’s difficult to hit the right balance between rigor, nuance and accessibility — but I believe that art solely created for academic approval risks becoming stagnant.